Critical Anatomy-Preserving & Terrain-Augmenting Navigation (CAPTAiN): Application to Laminectomy Surgical Education: Results

 \subsection{Comparison of Drilling Guidance Methods}

 The CAPTAiN guidance method demonstrated significant improvements in surgical precision and efficacy compared to the non-navigated approach, as seen in Figure \ref{fig:color_comp_rates}.
 Specifically, the average completion rates of green voxels, representing the highest priority surgical targets, were significantly higher under CAPTAiN (98.66\% vs. 90.76\%, $p=9.85\times10^{-6}$).
 Similarly, yellow voxels, which represent secondary targets, also exhibited significantly higher completion rates with CAPTAiN (77.48\% vs. 58.47\%, $p=1.74\times10^{-7}$).
-Importantly, the enhanced performance in targeting green and yellow voxels did not lead to increased removal of red voxels, which represent critical regions to avoid.
-The average completion rates of red voxels were not significantly different between the two methods (30.79\% vs. 20.46\%, $p=0.99$), demonstrating that CAPTAiN allowed for greater precision without compromising safety by overextending into undesired areas.
+Importantly, the enhanced performance in targeting primary (green) and secondary (yellow) voxels did not lead to increased removal of critical (red) voxels to avoid.
+The average completion rates of critical voxels were not significantly different between the two methods (30.79\% vs. 20.46\%, $p=0.99$), demonstrating that CAPTAiN allowed for greater precision without compromising safety by overextending into undesired areas.

 Furthermore, CAPTAiN did not result in a significant increase in operative duration or risk.
-Total drilling time under CAPTAiN was comparable to the non-navigated approach (\SI{242} {\second} vs. \SI{220} {\second}, $p=0.25$), and the average total number of breaches into the red region was not statistically significant (17 vs. 17, $p=0.83$).
+Total drilling time under CAPTAiN was comparable to the non-navigated approach (\SI{242} {\second} vs. \SI{220} {\second}, $p=0.25$), and the average total number of breaches into the critical (red) region was not statistically significant (17 vs. 17, $p=0.83$).